 The award recognizes doctoral graduate students and early post-doctoral fellows who have shown outstanding promise and have made a significant research contribution in any aspect of the field of neuroethology.
 Our emphasis in these awards is on young investigators that represent the ISN of tomorrow.

-Applicants should submit a brief summary of research achievements to date, detailing the nature of the research questions that have been pursued, as well as an appraisal of the contributions she/he has made to the field and why these contributions are considered to be significant (maximum 3 pages).
-In addition, a current CV and publication list, and a letter of recommendation from the applicant's scientific mentor or advisor, should also be submitted.
+Applicants must be ISN members and should submit a brief summary of research achievements to date, detailing the nature of the research questions that have been pursued, as well as an appraisal of the contributions she/he has made to the field and why these contributions are considered to be significant (maximum 3 pages).
+In addition, a current CV and publication list, and two letters of recommendation from the applicant's scientific mentors or advisors, should also be submitted.

 Proposals should be sent as a single PDF file to: email@example.com.